-Programme contributions are grants12 awarded to the international programmes of Swiss NGOs.
+Programme contributions are grants10 allocated to the international programmes of Swiss NGOs.

-Contributions to international programmes of Swiss NGOs serve to achieve the goals set out in the SDC guidance for engagement with Swiss NGOs.
+These contributions to international programmes of Swiss NGOs serve to achieve the goals set out in the SDC guidance for engagement with Swiss NGOs.

 A.2 Categories

 Programme contributions are granted to the following four categories of NGOs: